 Clip may not be representative of the blu-ray version

-So that’s my Broken Arrow blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s my Broken Arrow blu-ray review, if you have any thoughts on this film you can leave them over on our Facebook.

 Summary: Broken Arrow (1950) Blu-ray Review